triggermesh/aws-kinesis-channel/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/triggermesh/aws-kinesis-channel)](https://goreportcard.com/report/github.com/triggermesh/aws-kinesis-channel)

-# AWS Kinesis Knative Custom Controller
+# AWS Kinesis Knative Channel Controller

-Cluster channel provisioner provides Knative channels with [AWS Kinesis](https://aws.amazon.com/kinesis/) as message queue backend.
+This Kubernetes controller provides [AWS Kinesis](https://aws.amazon.com/kinesis/) backed Knative Channels.
+Use it instead of the Kafka or GCP PuSub for message persistency and to get events from AWS.

-## Deploy
+## Deploy and Development

 We are using [ko](https://github.com/google/ko) tool to deploy custom resources:

 ```
 ko apply -f config/
 ```

-This will take all the configurations and deploy AWS Kinesis CRD on your cluster to `knative-eventing` namespace.
+This will take all the configurations and deploy the AWS Kinesis CRD on your cluster to `knative-eventing` namespace.
 Change configurations if needed.

 To see it's running use:

 ```
 kubectl -n knative-eventing get pods -l messaging.triggermesh.dev/channel=kinesis-channel
 ```

 ## Usage

-In order for a channel to connect to your AWS account, you should create k8s secret with `aws_access_key_id` and `aws_secret_access_key` keys with valid values.
+In order for a channel to be created on our AWS account, you need to create a kubernetes secret with `aws_access_key_id` and `aws_secret_access_key` keys with valid values.

-After secret was created you can deploy AWS Kinesis Channel:
+Once the secret is created (e.g `awscreds`) you can deploy a AWS Kinesis Channel like so:

 ```
 cat <<EOF | kubectl apply -f -